 1.)
 Heat olive oil in a large skillet and fry the onion over medium heat for 3 minutes until soft and translucent.
 Add the garlic and sauté for a further 30 seconds.

 Remove from the pan and wipe out the pan ready for the meatballs.

 Place the ground meat in a bowl.
-Add 1 tablespoon dried oregano, half of the cooked onion and garlic mixture, 1 tbsp coconut aminos, egg, a good pinch of salt and pepper and 1 tablespoon pecorino or parmesan cheese.
+Add 1 tablespoon dried oregano, half of the cooked onion and garlic mixture, 1 tablespoon coconut aminos, egg, a good pinch of salt and pepper and 1 tablespoon pecorino or parmesan cheese.
 Mix to combine.

 Step 4: To a clean pan, add the chopped tomatoes, tomato puree, remaining garlic, onion and oregano.
 Season to taste and bring to the boil.
 Then, reduce to a simmer and cook until the sauce is thicker in consistency.

 Coat the meatballs in the tomato sauce.
 Top with mozzarella, 2 tbsp pecorino and bake for about 15 - 20 minutes until the cheese has fully melted.

 Top with fresh oregano or fresh basil and cracked black pepper.
 Fresh parsley also works well.